How to Conduct a Phone Interview: 5 Tips

 - Do the interview in a quiet space.

 - Use a headset instead of a speakerphone.

 - Be ready to record answers in an open document.

 Close out the phone interview by letting the job seeker know what to expect.
 For example, you could say: “Thank you for your time.
-In three days, I’m going to make a decision about whom to bring in for an on-site interview.”
+In three days, I’m going to make a decision about whom to move forward with in the interview process.”

 While it may be easier to “ghost” a candidate you haven’t met in person, it’s always a bad idea to ignore them after a phone interview.
 Call everybody back—even those you’re not bringing back.
 It’s not only professional, but also smart—you may need them in the future and it’s good practice when building a talent pipeline.

 When your interview options are limited to the telephone, it’s crucial to make the most out of phone interview questions.
 With engaging, focused phone interviews, you can find the right pool of qualified candidates for the job, but you also need to have the right hiring strategy in place.
 Get the resources you need, including expert recruiting insights and the latest hiring trends, delivered free to your inbox.